[location-weather id=”5120″]

 Activity Finder

 Find local activities and meet new people.
-There’s something for everyone and activites taking place across Sandwell.
+There’s something for everyone across Sandwell.